LightForm-group/texture-strength-comparison/README.md

 texture-strength-comparison
 -----------

-A set of python scripts for comparing the texture strength output of synchrotron X-ray diffraction (SXRD) and electron backscatter diffraction (EBSD) data processed using MTEX, producing texture intensity plots and 2D texture intensity maps.
+A set of Python scripts for comparing the crystallographic texture strength output of synchrotron X-ray diffraction (SXRD) and electron backscatter diffraction (EBSD) data processed using MTEX, to produce texture intensity plots, 2D texture intensity maps, and 2D texture component phase fraction distributions.

-This package has been used to analyse a number of synchrotron diffraction experiments at DESY and Diamond Light Source beamlines.
+This package has been used to analyse crystallographic texture distributions and in-situ texture changes in Ti-6Al-4V materials through a number of different synchrotron diffraction experiments at DESY and Diamond Light Source beamlines.

-Used to compare texture intensity variation from stage scan synchrotron measurements using MAUD and Continuous-Peak-Fit, with the texture variation recorded using an EBSD map that had been divided into equivalent sized squares as were used for the synchrotron analysis.
+This package has been used to compare texture intensity variation from stage scan synchrotron measurements using MAUD and Continuous-Peak-Fit, with the texture variation recorded using an EBSD map that had been divided into equivalent sized squares as were used for the synchrotron analysis.

+Synchrotron data was first analysed using either the [MAUD-batch-analysis](https://github.com/LightForm-group/MAUD-batch-analysis) or [continuous-peak-fit-analysis](https://github.com/LightForm-group/continuous-peak-fit-analysis) packages, to measure the texture distribution across different samples, or to record the in-situ texture evolution during different high temperature deformation experiments.
+EBSD data was first analysed using the [MTEX-texture-block-analysis](https://github.com/LightForm-group/MTEX-texture-block-analysis) package to divide the EBSD maps and measure the micro-texture distribution.

 Development
 --------------